SeAliijaz/flutter_api_integration/README.md

 1. Making HTTP requests using the `http` package.
 2. Parsing JSON responses and handling different data structures.
 3. Authentication and authorization mechanisms for accessing secure APIs.
-4. Error handling and dealing with different types of API responses.
+4. Error handling and handling different types of API responses.
 5. Implementing pagination and loading data incrementally.
 6. Uploading and downloading files using APIs.
 7. Integrating third-party APIs and libraries.